WirelessWhisper/redns/README.md

 # Redns
 Simple application to secure data on a device and across a network with applications and services that are already provided by the operating system where it is usually opt-in.

+# Notice
+The general population will use antivirus to keep data safe.
+Where those who are using technology as a career may not.
+Something like CA Technologies will cover all that is needed for anyone.
+What is covered is Scanner, Encryption, VPN, Firewall, DNS.

 ## Screens
 Four simple screens for engineer using controls from RethinkDNS to cover ever item on four list.